estafons/music-exercises/README.md

 This repo holds a PoC for writting a tool to generate music excercises ideas.

+For an easy to run CLI for this package checkout: https://github.com/estafons/musicality-cli

 ### Given an initial idea (melody) we can:

 - Play "nths'" (sixteenth's, triplets etc).